swipswaps/flowCFD/README.md

 The backend exposes a RESTful API for the frontend to interact with.
 Here are the main endpoints:

 - `POST /api/videos/upload`: Upload a video file.
-- `POST /api/clips/mark`: Mark a new clip with start and end times.
+- `POST /api/clips/mark`: Creates a new clip.
+- `DELETE /api/clips/{clip_id}`: Deletes a clip.
+- `POST /api/clips/reorder/{video_id}`: Re-orders the clips for a video.
-- `POST /api/projects/build`: Build an OpenShot project from the marked clips.
+- `POST /api/projects/build`: Builds an OpenShot project from the marked clips.
-- `POST /api/exports/start`: Start the export process for a project.
+- `POST /api/exports/start`: Starts the export process.
+This endpoint is **idempotent** and accepts an `Idempotency-Key` header to prevent duplicate exports.
-- `GET /api/exports/{export_id}/status`: Get the status of an export.
+- `GET /api/exports/{export_id}/status`: Gets the status of an export.
+- `GET /api/videos/{video_id}/exports/latest`: Gets the latest active export for a video, used for resuming state.
-- `GET /api/exports/{export_id}/download`: Download the final rendered video.
+- `GET /api/exports/{export_id}/download`: Gets the download URL for a completed export.
 - `WS /ws/exports/{export_id}`: WebSocket endpoint for real-time export progress.